 This class discusses electromagnetic fields and calculations involving Maxwell's equations.
-Students should be able to: apply Maxwell's equations in integral and differential form to calculate electromagnetic fields; calculate transmission line fields; calculate potentials; and describe how plane waves propagate in free space and in other uniform materials.
+Students will: apply Maxwell's equations in integral and differential form to calculate electromagnetic fields; calculate transmission line fields; calculate potentials; and describe how plane waves propagate in free space and in other uniform materials.
 The course may also cover antennas.
-Prerequisite: MA 233, PH 234 explain the basic operation of op-amps, including major limitations; analyze the operation of circuits using practical device models; use SPICE-based software as both an analysis and design tool for electronic circuits; and design practical circuits using these devices.
-Prerequisite: ECE 213
+Prerequisite: MA 233, PH 234

-ECE 333 ANALOG ICs 3-0-3
+ECE 333 ANALOG IC's 3-0-3

-The student shall be able to design circuits that include analog integrated circuits such as operational amplifiers, ADCs and DACs, and modulation or demodulation devices; to analyze frequency-domain and time-domain characteristics of analog systems that include filtering, feedback, modulation, rectification, and sampling; to simulate, implement and test such circuits.
-The student shall be able to
+The design and test of circuits that include analog integrated circuits such as operational amplifiers, ADCs and DACs, and modulation or demodulation devices.
+Students will: explain the basic operation of op-amps, including major limitations; analyze the operation of circuits using practical device models; use SPICE-based software as both an analysis and design tool; analyze frequency-domain and time-domain characteristics of analog systems that include filtering, feedback, modulation, rectification, and sampling